Picard: That's right.

-- Back in Descent, Data reasons against trying to install the emotion chip because in part he hates having placed his friend Geordi in danger while under it's influence.
-In this movie, he elects to install the chip, only for it to malfunction and for him to find himself paralysed by fear while Geordi gets beaten up and kidnapped by Soren on the observatory, proving his initial fears correct and leaving him feeling guilty.
+- Back in "Descent", Data reasons against trying to install the emotion chip because in part he hates having placed his friend Geordi in danger while under its influence.
+In this movie, he elects to install the chip, only for it to malfunction and for him to find himself paralyzed by fear while Geordi gets beaten up and kidnapped by Soran on the observatory, proving his initial fears correct and leaving him feeling guilty.

 - Call to Agriculture: In the Nexus, Kirk was found chopping wood and frying eggs at his old house in the mountains.

 - Changing Clothes Is a Free Action: One of the most subtle examples on record.
 At the beginning of the film, the main cast is wearing their ST:TNG-era uniforms, with the black shoulders and colored torso.
 Then a few Red Shirts in the background are seen with the updated ST:DS9 color scheme with the black torso and colored shoulders.
 Then Data starts wearing it.
-And then Riker, and Geordi, and finally Picard.
+And then Riker, and Geordi, and finally Picard (though he changes back into his TNG uniform in the end).
 In at least one case with Riker his uniform literally changes between two scenes where he couldn't possibly have had time to do so in real life.
-See the entry under Show Accuracy/Toy Accuracy below for a possible explanation for all this uniform madness.
+See the entry under Show Accuracy/Toy Accuracy in trivia for a possible explanation for all this uniform madness.

 - Troi, Worf, and Crusher meanwhile wear the TNG TV uniforms for the entire film.